Changing Money In Bali, You Have Been WARNED

 3. Money changers in Seminyak

-This article was written by Steven Waldberg one of the founders of Bali Villa Escapes who knows the ins and outs of changing money in Bali .
+This article was written by Steven Waldberg who is part of the marketing team of Bali Villa Escapes who knows the ins and outs of changing money in Bali .
 You can see his videos about Bali on the Bali Villas TV on this website.

 ✅ Is it safe to change money in Bali?